 This “we alone” mentality fosters a sense of pride that blinds JWs from critically examining what they are being led to believe.
-Reflecting on this tactic, an ex-JW said “it doesn’t start out that you are the only ones who have the truth, but that you are the only ones making sacrifices for the truth.”
+Reflecting on this tactic, an ex-JW said “It doesn’t start out that you are the only ones who have the truth, but that you are the only ones making sacrifices for the truth.”
 An article in The Watchtower (Nov.
 15, 2005) featured examples of JWs risking their lives, reputation and health to gain converts.
-But the same can be said about other sects like the Mormons and SDAs.
+But the same can be said about other sects like the Mormons.
 This doesn’t distinguish JWs.

 Let’s examine the proof texts used here.

 (1) Matthew 10:7 “As you go, preach this message: ‘The kingdom of heaven is near.’